Managers Can’t Be Coaches

 If you’re a manager looking to coach, you need to be committed to doing a good amount of work on the front-end.
 The first step is getting clear on your purpose.

 The most important part of purpose is that there is an explicit and shared definition.
 Ask yourself, “why does coaching exist in my practice?
 In our organization?”
 I encourage you to not just do this with coaching, but with other core managerial functions, such as evaluation and feedback.
 Once you have an answer, ask that same question to your manager.
 Ideally, you’re aligned on your answers.

 Here’s one way to think about these three functions:

 - The purpose of assessment is to have accountability

 - The purpose of feedback is to align on practice

 - The purpose of coaching is to support growth

 You don’t have to agree with this, but you need to have your own articulation, one that is shared by your manager and those you manage.

-If you know you’re looking to grow your ability to skillfully take a coaching stance, check out The Art of Coaching When You’re the Boss.
-In just one afternoon you’ll have what you need to begin incorporating this key leadership tool.
+If you know you’re looking to grow your ability to skillfully take a coaching stance as a manager, I invite you to check out The Art o Coaching Teams workshop.